kubernetes-study-guide/Kubernetes-Study-Guide/Part-02/15_persistant_volume_claims/README.md

 tmpfs                         497M     0  497M   0% /sys/firmware
 ```

 ## Dynamically provisions PVs

 This is covered when we cover StorageClasses.

 ## IGNORE THE REST OF THIS ARTICLE
-## IGNORE THE REST OF THIS ARTICLE
-## IGNORE THE REST OF THIS ARTICLE
-## IGNORE THE REST OF THIS ARTICLE
-## IGNORE THE REST OF THIS ARTICLE
-## IGNORE THE REST OF THIS ARTICLE

 --------------------------------------

 Persistant volumes are volumes that stores a container's data outside of a pod.
 So that when a pod dies, then the data still persists and get's used by a replacement container. hostpath volumes is an example of a persistant volume.
 However it has some limitations, in that:

 - hostPath volumes are only accessible by pods that are on the same worker node.
 - If worker nodes gets terminated then all hostPath volumes gets deleted.

  There are lots of other [Persistant Volume Plugins](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#types-of-persistent-volumes) available, some of which are cloud platform specific.

  There's a few ways to create PersistentVolumes.
 The first way is to define as part of the pod definition:

  ```yaml
  ---